garrettpyke/shop-route/project-worksheet.md

 The main user story is the typical shopper who traverses from one side of the store to the other, trying to be efficient while checking off items on their list.
 Unfortunately, as the list nears completion the shopper finds they forgot to get a certain produce item that happens to be at the far end of the store.

-The application will require some initial setup by the user.
-The user will define how many aisles are in the store (preferably the store they normally frequent) and number them.
+The application would likely require some initial setup by the user.
+The user could define how many aisles are in the store (preferably the store they normally frequent) and number them.
 The application will then section the aisle into 2 sides (left and right) and 3 parts (front, middle and back).
 For example, '3LM' would indicate aisle 3, left side, middle of the aisle.
 Assumptions will be made that adjacent aisles are facing each other and that the travel between the 2 facing aisles is minimal.

 The user will input a list of items, and the application will sort the list by location and display the location for each item.
 When the user is "checking off" an item, they will be able to enter its location if the application hasn't already "learned" it.